dentarg/auth0-blog/_posts/2018-03-05-build-robust-apps-with-mithril-and-auth0.md

 ## Adding Content to Existing Views

-Let's flesh out the `CFPView` first.
-This view should only present conference objects that have the `CFP` property set to `true`.
-The presentational difference between a `ConferenceCard` and a `CFPCard` is minor &mdash; the star icon is a check mark icon.
-But the logic wired into the component may different.
+`CFPView` should only present conference objects that have the `CFP` property set to `true`.
+The presentational difference between a `ConferenceCard` and a `CFPCard` is minor: the star icon is a check mark icon in `CFPCard`.
+However, the logic wired into the component may different.
 To abide to the UNIX philosophy, let's create a `CFPCard` component.

 Under `components/cards` create `CFPCard.jsx`: